charlesxucheng/aws-study-notes/VPC.md

 Each subnet can only be associated with one route table.

-Static routing rules are preferred over dynamically propogated rules (BGP), everything else being equal.
+Static routing rules are preferred over dynamically propagated rules (BGP), everything else being equal.

 **Propagation:** allows a virtual private gateway to automatically propagate routes to the route tables without the need to manually enter VPN routes.

 **The transit gateway** acts as a **Regional** virtual router for traffic flowing between its attachments, which can include **VPCs, VPN connections, AWS Direct Connect gateways, and transit gateway peering connections**.

-**VPC sharing** allows multiple AWS accounts to create their application resources, such as EC2 instances and RDS databases into shared, centrally-managed virtual private clouds (VPCs).

-**AWS Firewall Manager** simplifies your VPC security groups administration and maintenance tasks across multiple accounts and resources.

-**AWS Network Firewall** is a stateful, managed, network firewall and intrusion detection and prevention service.

-**DNS Firewall** allows you to define domain name filtering rules in rule groups that you associate with your VPCs.

-**AWS PrivateLink** establishes private connectivity between virtual private clouds (VPC) and supported AWS services, services hosted by other AWS accounts, and supported AWS Marketplace services.
-To use AWS PrivateLink, create a VPC endpoint in your VPC, specifying the name of the service and a subnet.
-This creates an elastic network interface in the subnet that serves as an entry point for traffic destined to the service.

 ## Interface Endpoint vs Gateway Endpoint